 Students do not need to choose between the three-year and four-year options when applying.
-All students apply for the four-year course, and then decide at the start of the third year whether they wish to continue to the fourth year (which is subject to achieving a 2:1 at the end of the third year).
+All students apply for the four-year course, and then decide by the end of their third year whether they wish to continue to the fourth year.
+In order to proceed into the fourth year (part C), students will need to achieve a 2:1 or higher classification at the end of their third year.

-YEAR 1

-COURSES ASSESSMENT

-• Core Mathematics (50%) Five exam papers

-0 Analysis

-0 Continuous maths

-0 Groups and group actions

-0 Introduction to complex numbers

-0 Introduction to university maths

-0 Linear algebra

-0 Probability

-• Core Computer Science (50%)

-0 Design and analysis of algorithms

-0 Introduction to proof systems

-0 Functional programming

-0 Imperative programming
+YEAR 1 COURSES Core Mathen Analysis Continuous maths Groups and group actions Introduction to complex numbers ASSESSMENT Five exam papers Core Comput er Science (50%) Design and analysis of algorithms Functional programming Introduction to proof systems